Satbir-Singh-42/Mobile-App/replit.md

 ## Project Architecture
 - **Frontend**: React with Vite, using shadcn/ui components and Tailwind CSS
 - **Backend**: Express.js with TypeScript and JWT authentication
-- **Database**: MongoDB with Mongoose ODM for persistent data storage
+- **Database**: MongoDB Atlas with Mongoose ODM for persistent data storage
 - **Routing**: Wouter for client-side routing
 - **State Management**: TanStack Query for data fetching and caching
 - **Authentication**: JWT tokens with OTP email verification